Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - **Something you know** includes username and password pairs, but also answers to secret question, PIN numbers, etc.
 - **Something you have** refers to something typically on your person which can include a time-syncronised token (basically a number) provided by a key-fob or app, or receiving a text message on your phone.
 - **Something you are** is your intrinsic characteristics, known as bio-metrics.
-This can include fingerprints, face/iris scans,  or to get a bit science-fiction-y voice print, or gait analysis...
+This can include **fingerprints**, **face/iris scans**, or to get a bit *science-fiction-y* **voice print**, or **gait analysis**...

 ![*DIAGRAM*](./img/gait-analysis.jpg)

 This is also a process that we've been using for quite a while, think about your bank account - to withdraw cash you need to **have** your card and **know** your PIN.
 Interestingly, this used to be the case for making in-store purchases.
-Contactless is one of the few occasions when security of a system has actually been lowered.
+Contactless is one of the few occasions when security of a system has actually been intentionally lowered.

     Remember, MFA implies multiple authentication factors.
-To gain access two or more factors must be used, a password and a secret answer is not multi-factor because it's two things you know.
+To gain access two or more factors must be used.
+A password and a secret answer is **not** multi-factor because it's two things you know.

 Microsoft Entra multifactor authentication enables users to choose an additional form of authentication during sign-in, such as a phone call or mobile app notification

 ### Passwordless Authentication?

 Organisations can implement MFA policies, but there is usually going to be a password somewhere, and any time a user has to remember a password there's a weakness.
-Even with a password manager, it may generate and store complex passwords, but the human still needs a password they can remember to unlock their 'vault'.
+Even with a password manager, it may generate and store complex passwords, but the human still needs a password they can remember to unlock their **password vault**.

 Passwordless authentication methods rely upon multiple factors to authenticate users, but with one important additional point, they rely upon proximity.

-If you use a single or small number of devices you can register them, with a service such as Windows Hello.
-That registered device acts as an additional authentication method, so in addition to having the password or PIN, you must be physically in front of that device to have entered it.
+If you use a single or small number of devices you can register them with a service such as Windows Hello.
+That registered device acts as an additional authentication method, so in addition to having enter password or PIN to access the device, you must be physically in front of that device to have entered it.

 Microsoft global Azure and Azure Government offer the following three passwordless authentication options that integrate with Microsoft Entra ID:

-- **Windows Hello for Business** - useful for employees who have a dedicated computer, uses bio-metrics (for example using the webcam), and a PIN to verify something you know, and that you are actually using the computer.
+- **Windows Hello for Business** - useful for employees who have a dedicated computer, uses **bio-metrics** (for example using the webcam - which needs to meet a minimum specification), and a PIN to verify something you know and that you are actually using the computer.
-- **Microsoft Authenticator app** - is already a common option for many online services, so you may already have it.
+- **Microsoft Authenticator app** - is already a common option for many online services, so you may already have it on your phone.
 A configured app or service pushes a notification to the authenticator app, the user is prompted to match or enter a number shown by the requested resource, the user then provides their iOS or Android device's built in bio-metric authentication method.
 - **FIDO2 security keys** - Fast Identity Online (FIDO) is an open standard for passwordless authentication.
 FIDO allows users and organizations to leverage the standard to sign-in to their resources without a username or password by using an external security key or a platform key built into a device.

 ## Describe Azure External Identities
 In addition to their trusted employees, organisations commonly need to work with external parties and organisations for various purposes.
-It could be contractors working on fixed-term projects, outsourced service providers such as payroll or accounting, or as a service provider yourself, you may invite client organisations and customers to use your resources.
+It could be contractors working on fixed-term projects, outsourced service providers such as payroll or accounting.
+As a service provider, you may invite client organisations and customers to use your resources.

 With Microsoft Entra External Identities, external users can "bring their own identities."
 Whether they have a corporate or government-issued digital identity, or an unmanaged social identity verified by an identity provider like Google or Facebook.

 External Identities offers a range of capabilities:
 - **Business to Business (B2B) Collaboration** - allows external users to access your shared applications and resources by using their preferred identity.
-B2B collab' users are represented as 'guests' in your Entra ID directory.
+B2B collab' users are represented as **guests** in your Entra ID directory.
 - **B2B Direct Connect** - allows you to establish a 2-way trust between an external organisation's Entra ID tenant, and your own.
 External users can connect to Teams shared channels, and share resources through this channel.
-External users are not visible in your Entra ID tenant, but can be seen through the Teams shared channel, and Teams Admin Center.
+External users are not visible in your Entra ID tenant, but can be seen through the Teams shared channel, and `Teams Admin Center`.
-- **Microsoft Azure Active Directory business to customer (B2C)** - Provides the ability to publish (non-Microsoft) SaaS app's to consumers, using Azure AD B2C for identity and access management.
+- **Microsoft Azure Active Directory business to customer (B2C)** - Provides the ability to publish (non-Microsoft) SaaS app's to consumers, using `Azure AD B2C` for identity and access management.

 ## Describe Azure Conditional Access

-Conditional Access allows you to permit or restrict access to resources based on identity related signals.
+Conditional Access allows you to permit or restrict access to resources based on **identity related signals**.

 Signals are data points, which are constantly being generated by people, resources, services, etc. They are monitored, and the values, patterns, trends, or anomalies in the signal data can be used to inform further actions.
-A simple example could be ensuring that a user's operating system has a particular update applied to patch a known vulnerability, before permitting access.
+A simple example could be ensuring that a user's operating system has a particular update applied to patch a known vulnerability before permitting access.

 Identity related signals can include who the user is, their location, the device the access request originates from, the operating system version, and more.
 These signals are gathered and validated against your defined conditions when access is attempted.

-When properly implemented, conditional access allows administrators to create robust policy collections, which protect company assets, whilst providing minimum impediment to users.
-For example, a user may not be prompted for an additional authentication factor when accessing resources from a trusted location, but they are when connecting from elsewhere.
+When properly implemented, conditional access allows administrators to create robust policy collections to protect company assets, whilst providing minimum impediment to users.
+For example, a user may be prompted for an additional authentication factor when accessing a resource only when they are connecting from an untrusted location.

 Common uses for conditional access include:
 - Enforcing MFA based on location or role (e.g. administrators vs. standard users)